ylashin/jekyll-now/_posts/2017-01-26-sharepoint-addin-with-tensorflow.markdown

 ```

 So, just double check your environment paths and user name in case you have different values.
 This can be generated dynamically or controlled by some config settings but it should be good for our example.
 It simply does the bash script we did before to do the prediction but this time takes the image path as a parameter.
 Please also verify that this **.sh** file has execute permissions on the VM just in case.
+Also when you clone that repo locally, review the line endings for that file just in case they are converted to CR+LF as Ubuntu will not be happy with anything other than LF only.

 Then once we have the prediction text from the bash script process we can just do some text parsing and return it as an array of expected descriptions.